sergioh213/internal-dependencies-installation-script/README.md

 * You can use both at the same time.
 Eg: some variables stored in the node environment and some others in the custom `json` file.

+* For now, the script must live next to the package.json file that it is reading from.